Awesome avocado pit carving tutorial

 Turning the textured avocado pit carving into a pendant

 After brushing our textured avocado pit heart with boiled linseed oil and letting it dry, we used a pin vise (part of an Exacto set) to carefully hand drill a hole in order to glue the eyelet into the heart (photo 9).
+P.S.
+I now use this walnut oil medium (affiliate link) to finish my pieces.

 You can get the eyelets at a big-box craft store (photo 10).